awsdocs/aws-m2-user-guide/doc_source/tutorial-build-ba.md

 aws codebuild start-build --project-name {name-of-the-codebuild-project}
 ```

+**To view the progress of your build**

+1. On the CodeBuild console, choose **Build History**\.

+1. Choose **Build Run**, and then choose **Build Details**\.

+1. Scroll down to review the Buildspec file\.

 ## Overview of CodeBuild process<a name="tutorial-build-ba-acb-details"></a>

-* On the AWS CodeBuild Console, click on Build History to view the progress of your build.

-* Click on the Build Run and navigate to the Build Details tab

-* Scroll down to review the Buildspec file

 The CodeBuild step needs a Maven repository endpoint to execute a Maven build\.
-To obtain this endpoint, use `aws codeartifact get-repository-endpoint` in the `pre_build` section of the BuildSpec file\.
+To obtain this endpoint, use `aws codeartifact get-repository-endpoint` in the `pre_build` section of the Buildspec file\.

 ```
 aws codeartifact get-repository-endpoint --domain ${CODEARTIFACT_DOMAIN} \
     --repository ${CODEARTIFACT_REPO} --format maven --output text
 ```

+**Important**
-Another important value is the repository password which is represented by a token\.
-We do not store the password as plain text in the file for security reasons\.
-Instead, we use an environment variable `$CODEARTIFACT_TOKEN` which is also set by the `pre_build` section of the BuildSpec file\.
-The password is obtained by calling `aws codeartifact get-authorization-token`\.
+The repository password is represented by a token\.
+For security reasons, do not store the password as plain text in the file\.
+Instead, use the `$CODEARTIFACT_TOKEN` environment variable in the `pre-build` section of the Buildspec file\.
+You can obtain the password by calling `aws codeartifact get-authorization-token`\.

 ```
 aws codeartifact get-authorization-token --domain ${CODEARTIFACT_DOMAIN} \
     --query authorizationToken --output text
 ```

-To let Maven know we use a specific Maven repo, we create an additional file `settings.xml` and put that Maven repo endpoint into this file\.
-The endpoint is stored in the `$MAVEN_REPO_URL` variable and will be substituted on writing the file by the `pre_build` script\.
-We provide this settings file to `mvn` by using the `-s` option in the `build` section of the Buildspec file:
+To let Maven know to use a specific Maven repo, create an additional file called `settings.xml` and put the endpoing for the Maven repo into this file\.
+The endpoint is stored in the `$MAVEN_REPO_URL` variable\.
+The `pre-build` script substitutes the value when it writes the file\.
+To provide the settings file to Maven, use the `-s` option on the `mvn` command in the `build` section of the Buildspec file\.

 ```
 mvn -s settings.xml package
 ```

-The generated settings XML file will look like shown below:
+The generated `settings.xml` file will look like the following:

 ```
    <settings>